 If your credit card company mysteriously sends you a new card or you receive an email from a company urging you to change your password (e.g., Dropbox), chances are your information is among the millions of records released into the public domain – with or without your knowledge.

 Although technology issues may be cleared up in hours, it could take months to recover lost revenues.
-Almost 0% of businesses close after a data breach.
+Almost 60% of small businesses close after a data breach.

 Although there are many steps to comprehensively protecting your confidential and sensitive information, understanding the importance of password security management is a significant and manageable step every organization can take.